 Q. Do you offer closed captioning?

 A. Yes.
-If you require closed caps on a title purchased previously, please contact us – we’re in the process of captioning all titles.
+If you require closed captions on a title purchased previously, please contact us – we’re in the process of captioning all titles.